 This next image below opens up the gates to empathy.
 We must remember that many of these bullies are bullied by their parents at home, come from violent homes, or live in tough neighbourhoods.
 The bullies need some unconditional empathy and victims need to feel that it’s not their fault they are being picked on.

 I would also arrange for this to be for pair work discussion.
 It’s much less stressful for students to speak with some ‘privacy’ – as opposed to open class and, as a teacher , you’ll know which pairs will fit well together for these discussions.
-If your classes are online you can use break out rooms or forums and wikis for pair work.
+If your classes are online you can use break out rooms or forum, online whiteboard and wikis for pair work.

 Image credit: Bill zimmerman @ makebelief comix

 Part three: student create their own dialogues and comic strips.

 During my webinar I was asked to give an example of how we can practise parts of speech through comics.
 I have a comic strip on this subject that I created with a student last year.
 The point is that parts of speech are usually represented on tables in coursebooks.
 It’s hard for students to remember and understand parts of speech so I like to contextualise them in comic strips.

 Can you identify the parts of speech being practised?.
 This comic strip story is actually kind of similar to the video above ,as the ‘victims’ all club together against the bully and then go one step further, asking the bully to be one of them.
 The ‘victims’ are providing protection for the ‘bully’.
 However, here are some thoughts I shared with colleagues at last year’s EVO story telling course at digikids.
 It’s based on my student’s feedback.